Mindful Living

 How to Prepare

-Mixing and Combining Herbal Teas
+Mixing & Combining Herbal Teas

 Tips for Safe Use

-• Introduce Gradually: Start with one herb at a time.
+• Introduce gradually, starting with one herb before combining.

 Making It Ritual